carissaallen/aws/notes/cloud-computing/load-balancers.md

 ### Classic Load Balancer
 Provides basic load balancing across multiple EC2 Instances and operates at both the request level and connection level.
 Intended for applications that were build within the EC2-Classic network.

+## Auto Scaling
+You can maintain application availability and scale your EC2, DynamoDB, ECS, Elastic Container Service for Kubernetes (EKS) capacity up or down automatically according to the conditions you define.

+You can use Auto Scaling to help make sure that you are running the desired number of healthy EC2 instances across multiple Availability Zones.
+Auto Scaling can also automatically increase the number of EC2 instances during demand spikes to maintain performance and decrease capacity during less busy periods to optimize costs.